RandyMcMillan/nostr-p2p-nodejs/README.md

 await node.connect()
 ```

-There are four event emitter interfaces that you can hook into:
+There are three event emitter interfaces that you can hook into:

 `event :` Internal events emitted by the node.
 `inbox :` Subscribe to messages via their message id.
-`sub   :` Subscribe to messages via their message tag.
+`rpc   :` Subscribe to messages via their message tag.

 Here is an example of how to use these interfaces: